WackoKacko/NAU7802_MicroPython/README.md

 I've been developing in Pymakr on VSCode, which is why the contents of this repo are what they are.
 It's pretty neat, I recommend it, despite its 2-star rating on the VSCode extensions page.
 Here's a nice tutorial on how to use it: [link](https://www.youtube.com/watch?v=YOeV14SESls).

-You may be delighted to hear that there is a Python translation of the CompleteScale example from Sparkfun ([link](https://github.com/sparkfun/SparkFun_Qwiic_Scale_NAU7802_Arduino_Library/blob/master/examples/Example2_CompleteScale/Example2_CompleteScale.ino)) which runs splendidly with this library.
+You may be delighted to hear that there is a translation of the CompleteScale example from Sparkfun ([link](https://github.com/sparkfun/SparkFun_Qwiic_Scale_NAU7802_Arduino_Library/blob/master/examples/Example2_CompleteScale/Example2_CompleteScale.ino)) which runs splendidly with this library.
 You'll find it [here](https://github.com/longapalooza/nau7802py/blob/master/Example2_CompleteScale.py), in the original NAU7802 Python library repo.

 Hope I helped someone.